GERB

-GERB, an acronym for Citizens for European Development of Bulgaria (Граждани за европейско развитие на България), is a conservative center-right populist political party which was the ruling party of Bulgaria during the periods between 2009-2013, 2016-2021, 2025-present and was supporting the Denkov government between 2023-2024.
+GERB (ГЕРБ), an acronym for Citizens for European Development of Bulgaria (Граждани за европейско развитие на България), is a conservative center-right populist political party which was the ruling party of Bulgaria during the periods between 2009–2013, 2014–2017, 2017–2021, 2025–2026 and was supporting the Denkov government between 2023–2024.

 History

-GERB is headed by former Prime Minister of Bulgaria Boyko Borisov, the former mayor of Sofia, former member of the National Movement Simeon II and former personal guard of Todor Zhivkov in the 1990s.
-The establishment of the party followed the creation of a non-profit organization with the acronym (in Bulgarian) GERB — Citizens for European Development of Bulgaria, earlier the same year.
+GERB is headed by former prime minister of Bulgaria Boyko Borisov, the former mayor of Sofia, former member of the National Movement Simeon II and former personal guard of Todor Zhivkov in the 1990s.
+The establishment of the party followed the creation of a non-profit organization with the acronym (in Bulgarian) GERB – Citizens for European Development of Bulgaria, earlier the same year.

 In early January 2007, and early February 2007, the party came second in public polls on party support with around 14%, trailing the Bulgarian Socialist Party which had around 25%.
 Its stated priorities are fighting crime and corruption, preserving family as the cornerstone of society and achieving energy independence.

 GERB won the 2009 European Parliament election in Bulgaria with 24.36% of the vote.
 The party elected five MEPs and joined the European People's Party Group in the European Parliament (in the EPP section).
 On June 6, 2007, GERB applied formally to join as a member-party the European People's Party and joined EPP on February 7, 2008.

 GERB won the 2009 parliamentary elections, held a month after the European ballot, winning 39.7% of the popular vote and 116 seats (out of 240).
 After the elections, a new government was formed, led by Borisov, primarily with GERB members and with 5 independent ministers around Deputy Prime Minister Simeon Djankov.
 The reformist wing was responsible for some of the most significant legislative victories, including a Constitutional reform to ban tax increases.
 GERB's candidates for the 2011 presidential election, Rosen Plevneliev and Margarita Popova (presidential nominee and running mate, respectively), won the elections on the second ballot with 52.6% of the popular vote.